How To Wash A Snowmobile

 A principle of psychology says that the whole is equal to more than the sum of its parts.
 While this theory refers to the study of the human mind, it can relate to the job of restoring the condition of an older, dirty snowmobile, too.

-A roached-out sled consists of many dirty components.
+A dirty snowmobile consists of many dirty components.
 The plastic is dull, the seat is faded and under the hood, it’s greasier than a box of McDonald’s french fries.
 But if a person takes the time to clean and detail each one of those parts carefully, the snowmobile will look like new and, theoretically, be more fun to ride and have increased value to its owner.

-If the last time your sled had a bath was the day you hauled it away new from the dealership, now’s the time to roll it out under the autumn sun and wash it before the weather turns cold.
+If the last time your snowmobile had a bath was the day you hauled it away new from the dealership, now’s the time to wash it.
 We’re not talking about a run-of-the-mill wash job where you splash it with soap and water and call it good.
-This is a deep-down, on-your-hands-and-knees, dirt-under-the-fingernails cleaning that degreases the engine, cleans the suspension rails, polishes the hood and strips away the grease from the spindles.
+This is a deep-down, on-your-hands-and-knees, dirt-under-the-fingernails cleaning that will degrease the engine, clean the suspension rails, polish the hood and strip away the grease from the spindles.

-With everything clean as new, you’ll look forward to another season behind the handlebars on your older sled rather than come up with excuses not to ride it this winter.
+With everything clean as new, you’ll look forward to another season behind the handlebars on your older snowmobile rather than come up with excuses not to ride it.

 Degrease Under The Hood

 Start by spraying engine degreaser on the exhaust ports and near the oil reservoir.
 Most degreasers should be applied to dry surfaces and allowed to break down the mess for a few minutes before rinsing, but follow the directions on the container to be sure.

 A grease-cutting cleaner like Simple Green can be sprayed on everything else under the hood, including the exhaust pipe heat shield, air box and nosepan.
 After a few minutes, use a hose to rinse the surfaces with water.
 If necessary, re-apply the degreaser and rinse again until the water runs clean.